This article is reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Ekdalia Evergreen

 The Ekdalia Evergreen pandal is one of Kolkata’s most famous Durga Puja pandals.
 Every year the Ekdalia Evergreen club comes up with a massive, vibrant and artistic pandal that is usually created as a replica of temples across the country.
-The simplicity of Maa Durga’s idol in the pandal only adds to the glory of the already fantastic ambience.
+This year, the pandal has drawn inspiration from the Jain temples of Rajasthan for its theme.
+The simplicity of Maa Durga’s idol within the pandal only enhances the splendor of the already remarkable ambiance.

 Location: Gariahat.
 Nearby metro stations are Ballygunge and Kalighat Metro.